 The Heritage Council’s brief history does not mention that the Geraldine Mine had, from its inception, employed ticket-of-leave men.
 The first was ‘JB’, a blacksmith taken on at 20s. per week as early as 1850.
 By the end of 1852, there were 25 ticket-of-leave men working at the mine site and living in a ‘rough but capacious’ hammock shed that they had built for themselves [Campbell:42].
 ‘JB’ was most likely James Baker who arrived in the Swan River Colony on the first convict ship Scindian on 1st June 1850.
 Baker was tried at Exeter in February 1847 for stealing fowls.
 Prior to his arrival in Fremantle, he had been a guest at Millbank, Wakefield and Portland Prisons.
 His wife Charlotte (nee Bailey) and two children, Joseph Thomas and Jane joined him in the Colony in November 1852 [Erickson:110].

 Thirty ticket-of-leave men were on board Leander when it arrived at the depot in May 1853, at least according to the Perth Gazette.
 Broomhall:94 has recorded that four pensioners comprising a Corporal Michael Reddin, and three other ranks, arrived at Port Gregory initially.
 Gibbs:59 has followed the Perth Gazette lead with pensioners numbering a Sergeant plus five privates.
+But surely the last word must come from Lieutenant-Colonel Frederick C Irwin, Commandant, when he wrote in his General Orders on 7th May that one corporal, five privates, four women and 15 children from the enrolled pensioners would leave on Leander.
 Whatever the complement of pensioners, they were located in tents and that situation did not change for some time to come.

 Lynton Cemetery records show that three enrolled pensioners died in Port Gregory: Farrel Cornelly (48), Joseph Hayes (31) and Michael Reddin (44).
 Pensioner James Doran’s wife Frances and day-old son are also buried in the cemetery.